10up/wp-newrelic/README.md

 There can be 3 type of requests: __web__, __ajax__ and __cli__.
 The current request type is set as the `request_type` custom attribute.
 The request type can be overridden using the __wp_nr_request_type__ filter.

-Ex: Get all transactions for the "ajax" request type
+Ex: Get all Transactions for the "ajax" request type
 ```
 SELECT * FROM Transaction WHERE appName = '{appName}' AND request_type = 'ajax'
 ```